 Study of the Bruton's Tyrosine Kinase Inhibitor in Subjects With Relapsed/Refractory Marginal Zone Lymphoma

 |Official Title:||A Multicenter, Open-Label, Phase 2 Study of the Bruton's Tyrosine Kinase (BTK) Inhibitor, Ibrutinib, in Subjects With Relapsed/Refractory Marginal Zone Lymphoma|

-- ORR (Overall Response Rate) [ Time Frame: Analysis was conducted with the cutoff date of 05 July 2016, with a median follow-up time of 19.4 months. ]
+- ORR (Overall Response Rate) [ Time Frame: Analysis was conducted with the cutoff date of 02 Nov 2017, with a median follow-up time of 33.1 months. ]

 ORR is defined as the proportion of subjects who achieved complete response (CR), partial response (PR).
-Response criteria are as outlined in the International Working Group Criteria for NHL, Cheson (2007), with disease assessments performed by an independent review comittee (IRC).
+Response criteria are as outlined in the International Working Group Criteria for NHL, Cheson (2007), with disease assessments performed by an independent review committee (IRC).